Electrenator/Tabbly/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Now you can run `python src/main.py` to start running the program.
+The only thing you need to make sure of now is that the `Display current activity as a status message.` setting is enabled within Discord.
+Tabbly won't show anything if it isn't.

 Note: When you want to contribute, you should probably also add the dev dependencies so pylint and black can be used during development.
 This can be done in the venv described above using the following command.